pdarche/carbon/docs/carbon.md

  - [Sharing What's Left of the Carbon Pie Just Got Easier](http://roadtoparis.info/2014/12/05/sharing-whats-left-carbon-emissions-pie-just-got-little-easier/)

 ## My Contribution
-- As one who believes in the importance of meeting these goals, and wants to be someone who is 'part of the solution' rather than the problem, this raises the question: "what do I need to do to be part of the solution?"
+- As one who believes deeply in the importance of meeting these goals, and wants to be someone who is "part of the solution" rather than the problem, this raises the question: "what do I need to do to be part of the solution?"
+This question, unfortunately, is not an easy one and just raises others:

-- That raises three questions:
   - What should my carbon quota be?
-  - Where am I in relation to that goal?
+  - Where am I in currently relation to that goal?
-  - What actions can I take to get there?
+  - What options are available to reach that goal?

 ### What should my carbon quota be?
  - Competing approaches